2017 Year End Review: Peaks and Valleys

 July started with a phone call in the airport that I'll never forget.
-A friend had past away, and I was on the plane crying beside my Dad on the way to a family reunion in Saskatchewan.
-I decided to move, and I finished shooting weddings in September on the wait list for surgery with a torn ACL after a climbing accident.
+I was on the plane crying beside my Dad on the way to a family reunion in Saskatchewan.
+I decided to move, and I finished shooting weddings in September, on the wait list for surgery with a torn ACL after a climbing accident.

 October started and I joined the Canada C3 team on a dream job, and for a short ten days along BC's central coast I sailed on an old coast guard ice breaker ship.
 I came home Vancouver to work for Dirt Road Travels - a travel guide based out of Denver.
 I was doing what I love, exploring, telling stories and photographing, all with a limp (ACL was still torn).
 But, I felt like I was back in a way, and then knocked right back down come November when a white work truck hit myself and a friend as we crossed the street.
 Jack Johnson has this song called “Do You Remember” and in it there is a line of lyrics that go: “I took a picture that, I don’t like to look at.” and until the beginning of November, I couldn’t say that I had taken a photo that made me feel that way personally.
 Now I have one, tucked away of the inside of the ambulance that I'd be okay with never seeing again.